itsrubenclarke/itsrubenclarke/README.md

 <h2 align="center"> Welcome To My Cybersecurity Portfolio 🔐</h2>

 I'm a multidisciplinary professional with a strong foundation in cybersecurity, risk management, and process optimisation.
 With experience spanning information security, telecommunications, marketing, and the armed forces, I bring a strategic and analytical approach to tackling security challenges.
-I want to invite you to explore my projects to see how I showcase my ability to bridge theoretical knowledge with practical implementation.
+I invite you to explore my projects to see how I showcase my ability to bridge theoretical knowledge with practical implementation.

 ---